-Development of products with Django framework is usually easy and straightforward; great documentation, many tools out of the box, plenty of open source libraries and big community.
+Django development of products is usually easy and straightforward: great documentation, many tools out of the box, plenty of open source libraries and big community.
 Django ORM takes full control about SQL layer protecting you from mistakes, and underlying details of queries so you can spend more time on designing and building your application structure in Python code.
-However, sometimes such behavior may hurt – for example, when you’re building a project related to data analysis.
+However, sometimes such behavior may hurt – for example, when Django developers are building a project related to data analysis.
 Building advanced queries with Django is not very easy; it’s hard to read (in Python) and hard to understand what’s going on in SQL-level without logging or printing generated SQL queries somewhere.
 Moreover, such queries could not be efficient enough, so this will hit you back when you load more data into DB to play with.
 In one moment, you can find yourself doing too much raw SQL through Django cursor, and this is the moment when you should do a break and take a look on another interesting tool, which is placed right between ORM layer and the layer of raw SQL queries.

 As you can see from the title of the article, we successfully mixed Django ORM and SQLAlchemy Core together, and we’re very satisfied with results.
 We built an application which helps to analyze data produced by EMR systems by aggregating data into charts and tables, scoring by throughput/efficiency/staff cost, and highlighting outliers which allows to optimize business processes for clinics and save money.

 What is the point of mixing Django ORM with SQLAlchemy?

 There are a few reasons why we stepped out from Django ORM for this task:

 - For ORM world, one object is one record in the database, but here we deal only with aggregated data.